sgmurphy/wordpress-plugins/email-subscribers/readme.txt

 == Upgrade Notice ==

-= 5.7.28 =
+= 5.7.29 =

-* New: Added campaign rule to target subscribers based on their subscription date [MAX]
-* Update: Compatibility check with WordPress 6.6
+* Fix: Button text not editable in Drag-n-Drop editor in few cases

 == Changelog ==

+**5.7.29 (01.08.2024)**

+* Fix: Button text not editable in Drag-n-Drop editor in few cases

 **5.7.28 (24.07.2024)**